SnowEx/snowexsql/README.rst

   pytest

-This will run a series of tests that create a small database and confirm that samples of the data sets in the SnowEx2020_SQLdata folder can be uploaded seamlessly.
+This will run a series of tests that create a small database and confirm that samples of the data sets references in `./scripts/upload` folder can be uploaded seamlessly.
 These tests can serve as a nice way to see how to interact with the database but also serve to confirm our reproduciblity.